Entropy measures as indicators of connectivity paths in the human brain: Results and Discussion

 Several areas of attentional processing are activated during the emotion task, but many of them perform slightly below the regression line, though they are nearly on it.
 This applies to ROIs \textbf{151, 331, 149, 329, 148, 328, 150} and \textbf{330}, which were previously described in the motor task.
 In this context, attentional processing is not as critical or strongly linked to task performance as visual areas or face detection regions, which overperformed with respect to the regression line and showed higher activation in general.

 Compare the active region in the emotion task with those in the memory task.
 In the memory exercise, $11.4\%$ of the regions are active, namely: $1(181)$, $4(184)$, $5(185)$, $6(186)$, $7(187)$, $18(198)$, $21(201)$, $22(202)$, $138(318)$, $158(338)$, $200$, $325$, $329$.
-Here, visual cues are also relevant, yet they are objects and neutral faces that are supposed not to convey emotions.
+Here, visual cues are also relevant, yet they are objects and neutral faces that are not supposed to convey emotions.
 The Fourth Visual Area or V4 (ROIs \textbf{6} and \textbf{186}) are still in the upper left region of the complexity-entropy map, yet the values of $h_{LZ}$ have shifted towards lower values and, correspondingly, the $E_{LZ}$ values have increased.
-Regions \textbf{185}, \textbf{181} and \textbf{1}, all visual regions and clustered with ROIs \textbf{6} and \textbf{186} in the emotional task, are still strongly active in the memory exercise but are clearly separated from the last two.
-In the memory task both the visual regions and the object recognition areas lie close to the regression line and can not be considered under- or over-performing.
+Regions \textbf{185}, \textbf{181}, and \textbf{1}, all visual regions and clustered with ROIs \textbf{6} and \textbf{186} in the emotional task, are still strongly active in the memory exercise but are clearly separated from the last two.
+In the memory task, both the visual regions and the object recognition areas lie close to the regression line and can not be considered under- or over-performing.
 The Inferior Temporal Cortex or PIT (ROI \textbf{22} and \textbf{202}) associated with the paravisual area is also strongly activated.
+The functional specializations referred to here (faces, tools, places, body parts) are those reported for these regions in the parcellation literature; the entropic analysis identifies the regions as active but does not by itself resolve category selective processing.

 Area V3CD (ROIs \textbf{158} and \textbf{338}) is located between the early visual cortex and the MT complex.
 It is activated in fMRI scans during tasks involving tools, relational matching contrast, working memory, emotion, and place recognition.
 However, it shows less activation in body-related tasks and exhibits variable activation or deactivation in response to face-shape contrasts.
 Area V3CD combines detailed information about objects, including contrast and motion edges, to form a complete representation for recognizing objects \cite{bakerConnectomicAtlasHuman2018p}.
 This area is highly activated, as expected, during the memory task.